Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 Lifestyle & Job Satisfaction: The Non-Financial Trade-Offs

-Money isn't everything.
+Non-financial factors are also important.
 Consider these key differences:

 • Stress & Emergency Care: General dentists manage a wide range of issues and patient anxieties.
 Oral surgeons are on-call for facial trauma in hospitals.
 Orthodontists typically have the most predictable, scheduled workflow with fewer emergencies.